launchtodayhq/react-native-boilerplate-docs/src/app/docs/in-app-purchases-apple/page.md

 2. Crystal Ball (consumable)
 3. Spell Book (non-consumable)

+{% callout title="What are consumable and non-consumable items?" %}
+Consumable items are items that can be purchased more than once - non-consumables items can only be purchased once.
+{% /callout %}

 All the code - including the screens to navigate to this example and the RevenueCat integration - are all included in the boilerplate.
 This guide focuses on setting up the necessary products for RevenueCat to feed into the app via a paywall.

 ## Create in-app purchases in App Store Connect

 Once you have added your app to App Store Connect, create an in-app purchase.
 We are going to create the three items that are displayed on the paywall.
 Set the **Type**, **Reference Name** and **Product ID** as follows:

 | Product       | Type           | Reference Name     | Product ID         |
 | ------------- | -------------- | ------------------ | ------------------ |